ST Engineering: Merger of CIS and ST Automotive (ST Kinetics)

-In June 2006, ST Kinetics wholly acquired Leeboy through ST Engineering's U.S. subsidiary, VT Systems.
-Leeboy is a U.S. industry leader in commercial class asphalt pavers.
+In 2000, VT Systems was established to provide commercial and defense solutions in the US market.
+In 2002, it acquired VT Halter Marine to enable the construction of ships in the US in compliance to the Jones Act.

+ST Kinetics expanded its international operations through acquisitions and joint ventures.
+In 2003, ST Kinetics entered the commercial vehicles sector through equal-share joint venture with Beijing Heavy Duty Truck Plant (BHDTP) to form the Beijing Zhonghuan Kinetics Heavy Vehicles Co.
+Ltd (BZK).
+In 2005, ST Kinetics acquired US-based Specialized Vehicles Corporation, including its Hackney and Kidron brands in the U.S. beverage truck bodies business.
+In the same year, it formed a 60–40 joint venture with Guiyang City Industrial Investment Holding Corporation (GIIHC) to establish Guizhou Jonyang Kinetics Co., Ltd. (GJK), which manufactures excavators.
+In June 2006, it acquired commercial class asphalt pavers Leeboy through VT Systems.
+In July 2006, it acquired Canadian forestry equipment manufacturer Silvatech Industries Inc renaming it as Kinetics Drive Solutions (KDS) to focus on the Infinitely Variable Transmissions (IVT) that Silvatech had developed for its forestry equipment.
-In 2012, ST Kinetics reorganised itself into 2 business groups.
-The Defence Business Group handles all military business and the Commercial Business Group manages the commercial businesses.

-On 5 March 2012, ST Kinetics is one of 6 companies that were blacklisted by India's Ministry of Defence for 10 years.
-The company was issued a show cause notice before it was blacklisted.
-On 25 May 2012, ST Kinetics filed a writ petition in the High Court of Delhi against the Indian Ministry of Defence (MoD) and the Indian Ordnance Factory Board (OFB), challenging the debarment order.
+In 2012, ST Kinetics reorganised itself into 2 business groups: The Defence Business Group, handling military solutions, and the Commercial Business Group, overseeing commercial businesses and ventures.
+That year, ST Kinetics was one of six firms that were blacklisted by India's Ministry of Defence for 10 years following a show cause notice.
+On 25 May 2012, ST Kinetics challenged the debarment order with a writ petition in the High Court of Delhi against the Indian Ministry of Defence (MoD) and the Indian Ordnance Factory Board (OFB).

-In February 2013, ST Kinetics appointed Tata International as its distributor in Africa, thus expanding its distribution and customer support network for both its LeeBoy and TRXBUILD brands in 13 other countries.
-In the same year, ST Kinetics established 2 new overseas subsidiaries in Brazil and Myanmar.
-In July, the company acquired Technicae Projetos e Servicos Automotivos for BRL1.04 million.
-This acquisition will expand the company's reach into Brazil's growing defence business.
+In February 2013, ST Kinetics appointed Tata International as its distributor in Africa, expanding its distribution and customer support network for both its LeeBoy and TRXBUILD brands in the African continent.
+In the same year, the company also established overseas subsidiaries in Brazil and Myanmar, which included Kinetics Automotive & Specialty Equipment Co., Ltd (KASE) in Yangon, Myanmar in November 2013, as well as acquisition of Technicae Projetos e Servicos Automotivos at BRL1.04 million, to support and expand its automotive and specialty vehicles business in the regions.

-Established in November 2013, the wholly owned subsidiary, Kinetics Automotive & Specialty Equipment Co., Ltd (KASE) was set up in Yangon, Myanmar.
-This Myanmar subsidiary will serve as a platform to introduce and support ST Kinetics' automotive and specialty vehicles products and services in Myanmar's burgeoning economy, as part of its plan to grow its commercial business in the country.